 How to Stop Them

-Remove or protect wooden structures that contact or come near soil.
+Remove or protect wooden structures that are near soil.
 Wherever possible, ensure that wood doesn’t come within 18 inches of soil.
 Remove any wooden debris near your home, like stacks of lumber, firewood, sticks, trellises, or wood chips.
 Replace damaged wooden materials with non-cellulose alternatives or pressure-tested lumber.

 By depriving termites of a way to get food, you’ll go a long way toward keeping them out.
 Remember that termites need moisture to survive, too.
-They’re attracted to wood that’s wet, moist, in a humid place, or near wet soil.
-Reduce humidity and moisture in vulnerable areas by patching drafts, repairing leaks, and dehumidifying.
+They’re attracted to wood that’s wet, in a humid place, or near wet soil.
+Reduce humidity and moisture in vulnerable areas like basements by patching drafts, repairing leaks, and dehumidifying.
 Make sure your downspouts, gutters, and sump pump drain moisture away from the building properly.
 The less suitable you can make your home for termites, the less interested they’ll be in infesting it.

 Unfortunate as it is to admit, termites continue to be a threat even in the dead of winter.
 Keeping your home safe from them means remaining vigilant all year long.
 Fortunately, termites are not unstoppable.
 If you keep a close eye out and follow the steps outlined above, you can ensure that nothing snacks on your home this winter.